 The case is under protest by the Parent Company and pending court decision.
-The Parent Company and PRC claimed just compensation amounting to ₱2,598,661,688 for the total land area that was expropriated, the existing improvements thereon, the affected areas for redesigning and restructuring, the professional and technical services and the necessary provisions for damages.
+The Parent Company and PRC claimed just compensation amounting to ₱2,598,661,688 for the total land area that was expropriated, the existing improvements thereon, the affected areas for redesigning and restructuring, the professional and technical services, and the necessary provisions for damages.

-On December 18, 2017, the Special Nineteenth (19th) Division of the Court of Appeals Visayas issued a decision holding that the respective appeals of plaintiff-appellant Republic of the
+On December 18, 2017, the Special Nineteenth (19th) Division of the Court of Appeals Visayas issued a decision holding that the respective appeals of plaintiff-appellant Republic of the Philippines and defendants-appellants PRC and the Parent Company were denied.
+The November 13, 2012 Decision of the Regional Trial Court (RTC), Sixth (6th) Judicial Region,

-Philippines and defendants-appellants Pacific Rehouse Corporation and Philippine Estates Corporation were denied.
-The November 13, 2012 Decision of the Regional Trial Court, Sixth (6th) Judicial Region, Branch 24, Iloilo City, in Civil Case no. 06-29100, and its May 22, 2013 Order are affirmed with modification in the amount of just compensation, which shall earn a legal interest at the rate of 12% per annum from the time of the subject properties taking until June 20, 2013 and, thereafter, or from July 1, 2013 until full payment thereof, the legal rate shall be 6% per annum.
+Branch 24, Iloilo City, in Civil Case no. 06-29100, and its May 22, 2013 Order are affirmed with modification in the amount of just compensation, which shall earn a legal interest at the rate of 12% per annum from the time of the subject properties taking until June 20, 2013 and, thereafter, or from July 1, 2013 until full payment thereof, the legal rate shall be 6% per annum or a total amount of ₱1,920,374,375.

-On February 23, 2018, PRC and the PHES through their legal counsel filed a Motion for Reconsideration on the said decision which was denied, hence the appeal to the Supreme Court.
-On January 28, 2019, the Supreme Court issued an Entry of Judgment on the appeal filed by PHES and PRC, declaring the case as closed and terminated.
+On February 23, 2018, PRC and the Parent Company through their legal counsel filed a Motion for Reconsideration on the said decision.
+On January 28, 2019, the Supreme Court issued an Entry of Judgment declaring the case as closed and terminated.
 From the denial of the Motion for Reconsideration by the Court of Appeal Visayas, the Republic filed a petition for certiorari before the Supreme Court.
-PHES & PRC filed Comment on June 11, 2019 and Motion for Early Resolution on September 20, 2019.
-To this date, the Honorable Supreme Court has yet to act on the Motion.
+PRC and the Parent Company filed Comment on June 11, 2019 and Motion for Early Resolution on September 20, 2019.